jmunyan/TIM/readme.txt

     - there's a lot to do here, but first lets plan the database
     - make a lucidchart of the tables
     - create migrations in ruby
-    - update controllers to
+    - update controllers
-    - create testing for the
+    - create testing